GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_understanding_print_layout.md

 width: 750px
 name: en_30.30.2_adding_a_map
 ---
-Adding a new map to the Print Layout (Source: CartONG)
+Adding a new map to the Print Layout (Source: CartONG).
 ```

 ::::{tab-set}